-No scheduled ATOA events this month.
 No Recording Without Permission:

 There is no audio or video recording permitted during ATOA panels without advance permission from the staff.
 Photographs may be taken, without the use of flash.
 You will be asked to turn off your equipment and leave if you ignore this rule.
 Video Tapes of our panels are available for purchase.
 Help support ATOA by buying tapes of the panels that interest you.

 Copyright 2019, Artists Talk On Art, all rights reserved.

-The end of our Winter 2013 season.
+The end of our Fall 2018 season.